kren-ai-lab/silk-route/README.md

 ### Optional Steps for specific functionalities

-- To use BioGRID...
+- To use BioGRID you need to generate an Access Key from [here](https://webservice.thebiogrid.org/).
+After that you need to add the key to the configuration file located at `~/.config/bioseq_dl/biogrid/init.yml`.
-- To use BRENDA you also need to register and use your email and password in the .env file.
+- To use BRENDA you also need to register at [here](https://www.brenda-enzymes.org/login.php).
+After that you need to add your email and password to the configuration file located at `~/.config/bioseq_dl/brenda/init.yml`.

 # Usage
 Once installed , you can use the graphical user interface (GUI), command-line interface (CLI), or Python API to download sequences and related data.